PerfectThymeTech/terraform-azurerm-data-landing-zone/README.md

 ### <a name="input_admin_username"></a> [admin\_username](#input\_admin\_username)

-Description: Specifies the admin username of the VMs used for the Self-hosted Integration Runtimes
+Description: Specifies the admin username of the VMs used for the Self-hosted Integration Runtimes.

 Type: `string`